sepidnes/laughing-octo-waffle/01_Prompt Engineering and Prototyping Best Practices/README.md

 """

-Evaluation on Q1. response:
+Evaluation on Q1. response with updated prompt:

 Core concepts coverage: ✓ Yes - Significantly improved from the previous version.
 Now thoroughly covers all four major OOP principles (objects, classes, encapsulation, inheritance, and polymorphism).
 Completeness: ✓ Yes - Covers all essential OOP concepts with explanations and examples for each.

-Evaluation on Q3. response:
+Evaluation on Q3. response with updated prompt:

 Conciseness: ✓ Yes - This version is significantly more concise than the previous response, condensing the information into a single paragraph.